 Wayne Johnson is a graduate of the U of M St. Paul campus with a BS in Forest Resources Development.
 He is presently on the Board of Governors for Palisade Energy Park, a waste to bio-fuels company, and a member of the design engineering team.
 He is Treasurer for the Minnesota Deer Hunters Association, member of the Lake Superior Marine Museum Association and Life member in the Itasca Art Association.
 Areas of interest include sustainable resource management.

 Ardy is a self employed organizational consultant and proud lifelong Iron Range resident of Virginia, MN.
 She is a former YMCA program director, and started her own successful consulting business in 2005.
 She is a 2009 Labo Award nominee for Micro-Entrepreneur of the Year from the Center for Economic Development at UMD.
 She has coordinated a variety of successful community projects and events including; the Range University Study, fund raising events for the Mesabi Family YMCA, Executive Director of Club Mesabi, Inc., and Tour Director of the Great River Energy Mesabi Trail Tour.
 Ardy is passionate about sustainability and the balance between the three elements of community, economy and environment.
-Related projects include; coordinating the creation of the Virginia Sustainability Task Force - a group dedicated to educating the residents, businesses and city government of Virginia, MN about energy efficiency and sustainability, Event Director of Iron Range Earth Fest - a one day celebration of local traditions and practical resources for sustainable living (held every April in Mountain Iron), and Executive Director of the Iron Range Partnership for Sustainability (IRPS) - a 501c3 nonprofit corporation whose mission is to stimulate conversation and action for a sustainable future on the Iron Range of NE Minnesota.
+Related projects include; former Event Director of Iron Range Earth Fest - a one day celebration of local traditions and practical resources for sustainable living (held every April in Mountain Iron), and former Executive Director of the Iron Range Partnership for Sustainability (IRPS) - a 501c3 nonprofit corporation whose mission is to stimulate conversation and action for a sustainable future on the Iron Range of NE Minnesota.